 I could go on and on about all the ridiculous scenarios running through my head right now.

 Now, I didn’t actually “jump” like I imagined in my head – standing up tall and leaping from the plane.
 Instead, the man strapped to my back helped me shimmy over to the plane door, and pushed me.

 Sometimes you just need a push.

-An incredibly cheap flight to South America and the click of the mouse can change everything.
+An incredibly cheap flight to Colombia and the click of the mouse can change everything.